-The Board at their meeting held on Wednesday, August 22, 2022 have, subject to the approval of the Members of the Company and such other approvals as may be required, approved to issue and allot upto 12,85,601 (Twelve Lakhs Eighty Five Thousand Six Hundred and One) warrants, each convertible into, or exchangeable for, 1 (one) fully paid-up equity share of the Company having a face value Rs.
+The Board at their meeting held on Tuesday, August 22, 2023 have, subject to the approval of the Members of the Company and such other approvals as may be required, approved to issue and allot upto 12,85,601 (Twelve Lakhs Eighty Five Thousand Six Hundred and One) warrants, each convertible into, or exchangeable for, 1 (one) fully paid-up equity share of the Company having a face value Rs.
 10 (Rupees Ten only) ("Warrants"), at a price of Rs.
 202.24 (Rupees Two Hundred Two and Twenty Four Paisa only) each (including the warrant subscription price and the warrant exercise price) payable in cash ("Warrant Issue Price") aggregating upto Rs.
 25,99,99,946.24 (Rupees Twenty Five Crore Ninety Nine Lakh Ninety Nine Thousand Nine Hundred Forty Six and Twenty Four Paisa Only) ("Total Issue Size") to persons / entities enlisted below ("Warrant Holder"/ "Proposed Allottees") who are neither promoters nor are they part of the promoter group and will be categorized as public shareholders of the Company on a preferential basis ("Preferential Issue").
 Upon receipt of Rs.
 50.56 (Rupees Fifty and Fifty Six Paisa only) for each Warrant, which is equivalent to 25% (twenty five per cent) of the Warrant Issue Price as upfront payment ("Warrant Subscription Price") entitling the proposed allottees to apply for and get allotted 1 (One) equity share of the Company against every Warrant held, on or before 31st March 2025 i.e., within 18 months from the date of allotment after receipt of a written notice from the Company, from the date of allotment of Warrants, on payment of Rs.
 151.68 (Rupees One Hundred Fifty One and Sixty Eight Paisa only) which is equivalent to remaining 75% (Seventy five per cent) of the Warrant Issue Price ("Warrant Exercise Price")

-Name of Allottees Catagory No. of Warrants

-Arydeep Tie Up Private Limited Public 247230

-Kiwi Dealcom Private Limited Public 247230

-Orchard Road Properties Private Limited Public 148340

-Pearl Dealers Private Limited Public 247230

-One Three Hill Properties Private Limited Public 148341

-Chillypot Trading Private Limited Public 247230

-c) Relevant Date
+Name of Allottees Catagory No. of Warrants Aryadeep Tie Up Private Limited Public 247230 Kiwi Dealcom Private Limited Public 247230 Orchard Road Properties Private Limited Public 148340 Pearl Dealers Private Limited Public 247230 One Tree Hill Properties Private Limited Public 148341 Chillypot Trading Private Limited Public 247230 c) Relevant Date d) Basis on which the minimum issue price has been arrived at and justification for the price (including premium, if any):

-In terms of Regulation 161 of the SEBI ICDR Regulations, the relevant date for the purpose of determining the floor price for the issue of Warrants is Monday, August 21, 2023, being the date 30 days prior to the date on which this resolution shall be considered to be passed i.e Wednesday, September 20, 2023.
+In terms of Regulation 161 of the SEBI ICDR Regulations, the relevant date for the purpose of determining the floor price for the issue of Warrants is Monday, August 21, 2023, being the date 30 days prior to the date on which this resolution shall be considered to be passed i.e., Wednesday, September 20, 2023.